bhargavvc/system-design/README.md

 ### Files Description

 - **Bottlenecks(SOP).md**: This document outlines standard operating procedures and identifies common bottlenecks in system architecture, offering solutions to enhance performance.

-- **System Design For Interviews.md**: A comprehensive guide tailored for those preparing for system design interviews.
+- **[System Design For Interviews.md](https://github.com/bhargavvc/system-design/blob/main/System%20Design%20For%20Interviews.md)**: A comprehensive guide tailored for those preparing for system design interviews.
 It includes key concepts, questions, and solutions that are frequently discussed in technical interviews.

-- **System Design (Beginners).md**: An introductory guide for newcomers to system design.
+- **[System Design (Beginners).md](https://github.com/bhargavvc/system-design/blob/main/System%20Design%20(Beginners).md)**: An introductory guide for newcomers to system design.
 It covers fundamental concepts and simple systems to help build a strong foundation.

-- **System Design (Intermediate).md**: This document bridges the gap between basic concepts and advanced topics, suitable for those who have mastered the beginner level content and are ready to learn more complex system designs.
+- **[System Design (Intermediate).md](https://github.com/bhargavvc/system-design/blob/main/System%20Design%20(Intermediate).md)**: This document bridges the gap between basic concepts and advanced topics, suitable for those who have mastered the beginner level content and are ready to learn more complex system designs.

 ## Contribution